Bollnäs: Sports

 Bandy is the locality's most popular sport.
 Bollnäs GIF play in the highest division Elitserien.
 In 2010, they reached the Swedish final for the first time since 1956.
 In 2011, they reached the finals and lost in overtime after a controversial offside penalty.
-In 2017, the team, once again, reached the finals and lost against their rivals Edsbyn IF.
+In 2017, the team, once again, reached the final and lost against their derby rival Edsbyns IF.

-Rehns BK started as a bandy club, but now it focuses on orienteering and cross-country skiing.
+Rehns BK started as a bandy club, but now focuses on orienteering and cross-country skiing.